 Caldwell B. Esselstyn, Jr., received his B.A. from Yale University and his M.D. from Western Reserve University.
 In 1956, pulling the No. 6 oar as a member of the victorious United States rowing team, he was awarded a gold medal at the Olympic Games.
 He was trained as a surgeon at the Cleveland Clinic and at St. George’s Hospital in London.
 In 1968, as an Army surgeon in Vietnam, he was awarded the Bronze Star.

 Dr. Esselstyn has been associated with the Cleveland Clinic since 1968.
 During that time, he has served as President of the Staff and as a member of the Board of Governors.
 He chaired the Clinic’s Breast Cancer Task Force and headed its Section of Thyroid and Parathyroid Surgery.
+He is a Fellow of the American College of Cardiology.

 His scientific publications number over 150, “The Best Doctors in America” 1994-1995 published by Woodward and White cites Dr. Esselstyn’s surgical expertise in the categories of endocrine and breast disease.
 In 1995 he published his bench mark long-term nutritional research arresting and reversing coronary artery disease in severely ill patients.
 That same study was updated at 12 years and reviewed beyond twenty years in his book, Prevent and Reverse Heart Disease, making it one of the longest longitudinal studies of its type.
+In July of 2014 he reported the experience of 198 participants seriously ill with cardiovascular disease.
+During 3.7 years of follow up of the 89% adherent to the program, 99.4% avoided further major cardiac events.

 The Esselstyns have four children and ten grandchildren.